 - PDF files with the assignments will appear in Desire2Learn at least 1 week before the assignment is due.
 All assignment questions are multiple choice.
 Students can collect an IBM bubble sheet in the lecture 2 weeks before the assignment is due or in a tutorial at some point prior to the assignment being due.
 Instructors will not have the IBM sheets for the assignments in lectures other than in the few days before the assignment is due.
 Please ensure that you fill in the bubbles for your UCID# and your name.
 If an assignment does not have both a UCID# and name filled in the bubble sheets, the score on that assignment will be zero. - 2.
-Assignments will be due at the beginning of the lectures (15:30) on both February 27 and April 3.
+Assignments will be due at the beginning of the lectures (9:30) on both February 13 and April 3.
 Late assignments will not be accepted under any circumstances.
 Assignments sent electronically will not be accepted under any circumstances.
-Only assignments handed in at the beginning of the lecture on the appropriate due dates will be accepted. - The use of cell phones for any purpose in class is prohibited.
-Computers may be used for note-taking purposes only. - Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline.
+Only assignments handed in at the beginning of the lecture on the appropriate due dates will be accepted.